patmoore/grandperspective/docs/README.txt

 under the GNU General Public License.
 See COPYING.txt for details.

-* THE WEB SITE
+* THE WEBSITE

 For more information about the application, please visit the website at http://grandperspectiv.sourceforge.net.
 From there, you can download the latest release of the software.
-It is also possible to report bugs, request additional features, or provide more general feedback.
+It is also possible to report bugs, make a donation, request additional features, provide more general feedback, etc.

 * CONTACT DETAILS